minmarg/gtalign_alpha/README.md

   A good practice is to keep `--dev-max-length` reasonably large (e.g., <10000; unless your set of references are all larger) so that many structure pairs are processed in parallel.

-  For comparing protein complexes, it usually suffices to set `--ter=0`.
+  For comparing structures where chains are joined in the order listed in the file, setting `--ter=0` is usually sufficient.
   The options `--ter=0 --split=2` are used to consider all chains present in structure files when executing the program.